dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 Data Structures
 ===================================

-With the Relational databases in the Dirigible IDEaaS your project can store and modify data.
+With the Relational databases in the Dirigible IDEaaS your project can store and modify data.</br></br>
 To create a database table follow these **5 steps**: